rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 wget
 ```

 You can not only add packages but also remove them.
-As we control the environment in which our hardware will work, we can remove here all the firmware that will be useless to us:
+Since we control the environment in which our hardware will work, we can remove any of the firmware that will be useless to us:

 ```
 # unnecessary firmware